RobertRossDuncan/verify-wabbi-gate-pass/README.md

 # Wabbi Manage PR JavaScript action
-Based on the status of Wabbi gates associated with the Jira ticket keys defined in the commit's messages, the pull request's title and the pull request's source branch, this action will provide that Wabbi Gate status.
+Based on the status of Wabbi gates associated with the Jira ticket keys defined in the commit's messages, the pull request's title and the pull request's source branch, this action will display the Wabbi gate status.
+If the gate status is FAILED, the action will fail.

 ## Inputs
 ### `wabbiHost`